Plug-in electric vehicle fire: Nissan Leaf

 On September 1, 2015, a Nissan Leaf caught fire and was destroyed on a road in Flower Mound, Texas without causing injuries.
 The cause of the fire was not confirmed.

-On October 16, 2020, a Nissan Leaf and a residential house burned down in the village of Sychavka in Lyman Raion, Odessa Oblast, Ukraine.
+On October 16, 2020, a Nissan Leaf and a residential house burned down in the village of Sychavka in Odesa Raion, Odesa Oblast, Ukraine.
 It is unclear whether the fire started in the house or in the car.
 A resident of the house died in the fire.

-On November 3, 2020, a Nissan Leaf caught fire in Chornomorsk near Odessa, Ukraine, leaving the car completely destroyed.
+On November 3, 2020, a Nissan Leaf caught fire in Chornomorsk near Odesa, Ukraine, leaving the car completely destroyed.
 The police suspected arson.

 On July 8, 2021, a Nissan Leaf caught fire in Khmelnytskyi, Ukraine, while charging at a public charing station outside a shopping centre.

 On August 28, 2021, a Nissan Leaf caught fire while parked outside in Saga, Japan.
 According to the owner, the car had been left outside after heavy rainfall in the area and suddenly caught fire two weeks later.

 On September 14, 2021, a Nissan Leaf caught fire in Komsomolsk-on-Amur, Russia, probably while charging via an extension cord.

 Also on September 14, 2021, a 2017 Nissan Leaf caught fire in Kremenchuk, Ukraine, the cause being unknown.

+On September 28, 2025, a Nissan Leaf caught fire in Littleton, Colorado, USA, while charging at a public charing station outside a King Soopers grocery store.